Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Results

-For a few movement directions (mostly in ID 2 tasks), the corresponding plots seem to incorporate two different types of trajectories (see, e.g., \nameref{S6_Fig}): While some movements start with zero or even negative acceleration and show a typical N-shaped acceleration profile, others exhibit a positive acceleration at the beginning and their first peak is less pronounced.
-The reason for this behavior are corrective submovements at the end of the previous movement (see, e.g., \nameref{S4_Fig} and \nameref{S5_Fig})\footnote{Note that in the Fitts' Law type task, the end-effector needs to stay inside the target for 100ms to successfully terminate the episode.
-If the target is left earlier, another attempt has to be made within the permitted total duration of 1.5s.}, leading to a different initial acceleration of the beginning of the subsequent movement.
-Apart from these notable features, almost all movements exhibit bell-shaped velocity and N-shaped acceleration profiles, as it is typical for pointing tasks \cite{abend1982human}.
+For a few movement directions (mostly in ID 2 tasks), the corresponding plots seem to incorporate two different trajectory types (see, e.g., Supplementary Fig. S6 online): While some movements start with zero or even a negative acceleration and show a typical N-shaped acceleration profile, others exhibit a positive acceleration at the beginning, and their first peak is less pronounced.
+The reason for this behavior is corrective submovements at the end of the previous movement (see, e.g., Supplementary Fig. S4 and S5 online), leading to a different initial acceleration at the beginning of the subsequent movement.
+Apart from these notable features, almost all movements exhibit bell-shaped velocity and N-shaped acceleration profiles, as is typical for pointing tasks\cite{Morasso81, Abend82}.